wp-plugins/mycred/readme.txt

 == Installation ==

-For a comprehensive guide on how to install myCRED or how this plugin works, consider visiting our [Online Tutorial](http://mycred.me/support/tutorials/how-to-install-and-setup-mycred/).
+For a comprehensive guide on how to install **my**CRED or how this plugin works, consider visiting our [Online Tutorial](http://mycred.me/support/tutorials/how-to-install-and-setup-mycred/).

 **Single Site**

 1. Upload `mycred` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Run the myCRED Setup which will allow you to configure your **my**CRED installation
+3. Run the **my**CRED Setup which will allow you to configure your **my**CRED installation
 4. Activate the Add-ons you wish to use under the 'myCRED' menu in WordPress
 5. Configure and Enable the hooks you wish to use though the 'Hooks' sub menu in WordPress
 6. Configure any other Add-on settings you might be using i.e. BuddyPress though the 'Settings' sub menu in WordPress